Easily

 Next, set the Administrator password or create new user.

-Note that the username and password are both case sensitive.
-Select Exit to save and reset ILO with the new settings.
-Test access to the ILO web interface.
+that the username and password are both case sensitive.
+Select Exit to

-Note that the username and password are both case sensitive.
-Select Exit to save and reset ILO with the new settings.
-Test access to the ILO web interface.
+save and reset ILO with the new settings.
+Test access to the ILO web

-sumber : http://808techblog.com/?p=32
+interface.sumber : http://808techblog.com/?p=32

 Thanks very interesting blog!